AnduroProject/alys/README.md

 - Uses BTC as its base currency.
 - Reaches consensus through aux PoW executed by Bitcoin miners and a federation.
 - Facilitates a two-way peg between Bitcoin and the Alys sidechain through the federation members.
-- Utilizes the Ethereum Virtual Machine (EVM) for execution and is compatible with any standard EVM execution client.

 ## Overview